-AM encrypts and decrypts system passwords and the keys used in the configuration, and by components such as agents.
-The default encryption algorithm is Java Cryptography Extension (JCE) PBEWithMD5AndDES.
+By default, AM uses the Java Cryptography Extension (JCE) encryption class to encrypt and decrypt system passwords and keys used in the configuration, and by other components, such as agents.

-If you need a more secure encryption algorithm, use the Advanced Encryption Standard (AES) Key Wrap algorithm (RFC3394).
-AM's implementation of AES Key Wrap uses the Password-Based Key
+If your deployment requires a more secure encryption algorithm, AM supports the Advanced Encryption Standard (AES) Key Wrap algorithm (RFC3394).
+AM's implementation of AES Key Wrap uses the Password-Based Key Derivation Function 2 (PBKDF2) (RFC2898) with HMAC-SHA1.
+This allows administrators to choose key size hash algorithms, such as SHA256, SHA384, or SHA512.